You should have at least 1-2 years of experience in Java or another object-oriented programming language prior to enrolling.

 Receive personal, in-line code review from our network of expert reviewers for each of your projects, ensuring that you get the actionable feedback you need to make real progress.

-Learn with the support of mentors from the very beginning of the program with in-class chats and 1:1 video calls, and join a rich community of learners on a dedicated forum.
+Learn with the support of mentors from the very beginning of the program, and join a rich community of learners on a dedicated forum.

 Receive personalized support on your résumé, LinkedIn and GitHub profiles, along with technical interview prep, and set up a Udacity career profile to maximize your appeal to employers.